 What makes Xbox eGift cards desirable?

-Xbox eGift cards can usually be purchased at 10% off using coupon codes (like the GAME10 code shown above), meaning that you can get $225 worth of Xbox credit for your $200 Dell credit +$2.50 in cash.
+Xbox eGift cards can sometimes be purchased at 10% off using coupon codes (like the GAME10 code shown above), meaning that you can get $225 worth of Xbox credit for your $200 Dell credit +$2.50 in cash.

 It’s possible to sell them to gift card resellers.
-Some currently have standing deals to buy Xbox cards at ~80% of face value, so you can get $180 in cash for your $225 in Xbox credits (be careful to check which denominations the reseller is buying before purchasing your eGift cards).
+Some have standing deals to buy Xbox cards at ~80% of face value, so you can get $180 in cash for your $225 in Xbox credits (be careful to check which denominations the reseller is buying before purchasing your eGift cards).
 This does involve a certain amount of risk, since you have to turn over the cards before receiving any money and some resellers require you to buy multiple $25 cards…which is a pain to say the least.
 Also, purchase rates can vary and sometimes may offer poor return on face value.

 There is another great use for Xbox eGift cards, however: redeeming them for Microsoft Store funds.
 You can bank up to $1000 at any given time, meaning that you can turn those Amex Dell credits into more substantial electronic items like laptops, game consoles, software, etc. While this is a great option, we’ve heard from a lot of readers who are confused about how to do it.
 So let’s take a look.